 Sign in to Visual Studio

-You can personalize and optimize your development experience in Visual Studio if you set your personalization account by signing in to the IDE.
+You can personalize and optimize your development experience in Visual Studio by signing in to your personalization account.

 This topic applies to Visual Studio on Windows.
 For Visual Studio for Mac, see Sign in to Visual Studio for Mac.